anoopsarkar/nlp-class/project.md

 Your system description is the most important part of your project.
 Your write-up must have the following sections:

+* Motivation
+    * Which aspect of the translation system did your group choose to improve and reasons for your choice.
 * Approach
+    * Describe the algorithms and machine learning models used in your project.
+* Data
-* Data (exactly which data files were used; also include here any external data that was not provided to you)
+    * Exactly which data files were used; also include here any external data that was not provided to you.
 * Experimental Setup
+    * Describe what kind of evaluation you are doing and which methods you are comparing against each other.
+* Results
-* Results (include a detailed comparison of different methods)
+    * Include a detailed comparison of different methods.
+* Analysis of the Results
+    * Did you improve over the baseline.
+Why or why not?
+* Future Work

-## Format
+## Submission Format

+Your submission is a write-up of what you did for your final project.
-Your submission must be a text document in one of the following formats:
+The submission must be a text document in one of the following formats:

 * Plain ASCII
 * Kramdown (with LaTeX markup)